mt-mods/nixie_tubes/README.md

 The alphanumeric tubes respond to singular characters from the standard 7-bit ASCII character set, or entire strings composed of such.

 A single character will be displayed on the connected tube.
+A decimal value as a numeric message (i.e. not a string) will display the first digit on the connected tube.

 Strings will be displayed to all alphanumeric tubes in a lineup, so long as they all face the same way, starting from the tube the Lua Controller is connected to, going left to right.
 The other tubes in the line do not need to be connected to anything - think of them as being connected together internally.
 Only the tube at the far left need be connected to the Lua Controller.